 Darkness cannot drive out darkness, only light can do that.
 Hate cannot drive out hate, only love can do that – Martin Luther King Jr

 Memphis, Tennessee.
-What a great place!
-I wish we had more time to spend here.
-One thing about Memphis that is notable is that it has a very large African American population here.
+What a great place.
+We wish we had more time to spend here.
+One thing about Memphis that is notable is that it has a very large African American population.
 In fact, we were in the minority.
-It actually didn’t feel very strange to me, it was refreshing.
+It was refreshing.
 It created a culture that somehow felt different but great.
 We had a decent sleep in this morning after an early night last night which felt great.
-Smashed a blueberry bagel with strawberry cream cheese for breakfast and then coached it over to the home of the King Elvis Presley – Graceland.
+Smashed a blueberry bagel with strawberry cream cheese for breakfast and then coached it over to the home of the king Elvis Presley.

-Following the delicious feed we swung by the Rock and Soul museum which was all about the blues and how it formed through black culture and combined with white culture to create the sound that we all know as the blues.
-This museum was pretty average to be honest, but it was cheap so it doesn’t matter too much.
-We then walked up the famous Beale street.
-This is a street in Memphis that is lined with bars that have the most soulful live blues bands performing in there all day and night long.
-We rolled into one of these, grabbed a whiskey and watched a band called Vince Johnson and the plantation all stars.
-They were fuckin good.
-Playing some quality blues music and going hard at it.
-Blues music on Beale street is a great bucket list tick off!
 After that we headed to a hotel called the Peabody hotel.
+You might think it is weird visiting a hotel that we aren’t staying at and just hanging in the lobby, but this one is special.
 This hotel is famous because it has these Mallard ducks that live in a $200,000 house on the rooftop of the hotel.
 Every morning at 11am they are marched in a line by a Bloke that has the full marching get up, down the elevator and down a red carpet and into a fountain in the lobby of the hotel where they play all day.
 Then at 5 O’clock they are marched back down the carpet and into the elevator.
 They are very well trained ducks and are funny.